 15 Maker; rope 30%, order 25%, bag 10%, face 10%, doubled 10%, pool 8%, canine 8%, creation, churn, sceptre, mace, rampant,

 15g Galactic Gate; (gate 20%, river 6%).

-The celestial polar axle marks the summer-winter orientation, and implies the spring point between them, thus setting the cultural time-frame in Age Taurus1, Age Taurus2, Age Aries, or Age Pisces, which is usually the age before the work.
+The solstices axle or summer-winter orientation, implies the spring point between them, thus setting the cultural time-frame in Age Taurus1, Age Taurus2, Age Aries, or Age Pisces.
+This time-frame is usually the Age or transitional era before the work.

 The vertical or horizontal plane (or cardinal direction on building sites) may confirm one of the polar axles.

-The general theme is revealed by the presence of typological attributes in their usual place, as well as some of the other types.
+The general theme is revealed by the presence of typology features in their usual place, as well as attached to some of the other types.
 All five layers of structural expression are subconscious to artists, architects, builders and members of any culture.

-The analysis score was __/70 attributes, __/20 axial points, _/5 polar markers, _/2 planar or cardinal orientations, _/3 thematic features; total __/100, minus __ extra characters off the axial grid; total __%, usually in a sigma curve variation from 40% to 80%. [update; the data formula changed slightly in 2018, and changed again in 2019, as new recurrent features of subconscious behaviour were revealed].
+The analysis could be scored as __/70 attributes, __/20 axial points, _/5 polar markers, _/2 planar or cardinal orientations, _/3 thematic features; total __/100, minus __ extra characters off the axial grid; total __%, usually in a sigma curve variation from 40% to 80%.
+[Update; The data formula changed slightly in 2018, and changed again in 2019, as new recurrent features of subconscious behaviour were revealed and added to analyses].